BreD1810/bredley/content/posts/first-post.md

 At first, I stubbornly refused to go with a solution that involved so little programming.
 However, after some time at University I had grown to love writing as many things as possible in markdown - from lecture notes to README files.
-On top of that, during my time at American Express, I had noticed that a lot of the grads had loved using Hugo and [Gatsby](https://www.gatsbyjs.org/) - another static site generator.
+On top of that, during my time at American Express, I had noticed that a lot of the graduates had loved using Hugo and [Gatsby](https://www.gatsbyjs.org/) - another static site generator.
 So many months later, I finally took the plunge and made this website using Hugo.

 ## Using Hugo

 Once I had downloaded Hugo, setting up my website was really easy.
 I first ran a command to make the file structure I needed.
 ```
 hugo new site <site-name>